dbrennand/home-ops/docs/ansible/minecraft.md

 The Ansible playbook is configured to deploy the [itzg/mc-backup](https://github.com/itzg/docker-mc-backup) container image which will backup the Minecraft server files and world to a Backblaze B2 S3 bucket.
 This occurs every 24 hours.

+See [dbrennand | home-ops Backblaze](https://homeops.danielbrennand.com/infrastructure/backblaze/) for more information on how to configure the Backblaze B2 S3 bucket.

 ### itzg/mc-backup - Removing Stale Locks

 You may come across the following error in the logs.
 This occurs when the server is shut down unexpectedly during a backup and the restic lock file is not removed: